Standby: A DB instance that will be considered for promotion (available for reads).

 If you were taking advantage of remote read replica functionality, your day would have gone a lot better.
 Because, the remote read replica will remain fully operational for reads even if the primary region hosting your Master and local replicas becomes inoperable.
 Therefore, you can continue to fulfill existing orders that were already made.

 You can even tweak it so that you can convert the remote read replica to a read/write Master and point your web application to it within a matter of a few minutes, thereby allowing you to continue accepting new orders.
 In short, a remote read replica provides greater data availability for your business-critical applications.

 And availability is just the most obvious benefit of remote read replicas; there are also performance benefits.
 Especially in the age of globalization, it makes sense to place the data close to consumers.
 In this case, there may be data that various regional departments share.
 By allowing for the placement of data close to consumers, a remote read replica makes it more efficient to access.

 A similar use case is where massive amounts of data are used in various regions to generate daily performance reports and analytics.
 Again, replicating and placing this data closest to the regions where the reports and analytics are run for decision makers enables them to make more timely decisions based upon the data.
 Aiven for PostgreSQL remote read replica feature makes this possible.

 How to set up a read replica in 7 steps

-Setting up a remote read replica is made convenient through the Aiven console.
-Please follow the instructions below to setup a remote read replica for any non-hobbyist Aiven PostgreSQL plan.
+Setting up a remote read replica is made convenient through the Aiven Console.
+Please follow the instructions below to setup a remote read replica for any non-hobbyist Aiven for PostgreSQL plan.